sqlobject/sqlobject/docs/SQLObject.rst

 and `password`, just like `MySQLdb.connect` does.

-MySQLConnection supports all the features, though MySQL only supports transactions_ when using the InnoDB backend, and SQLObject currently does not have support for explicitly defining the backend when using ``createTable``.
+MySQLConnection supports all the features, though MySQL only supports transactions_ when using the InnoDB backend; SQLObject can explicitly define the backend using ``sqlmeta.createSQL``.

 Keyword argument ``conv`` allows to pass a list of custom converters.
 Example::